JohnYu2000/Real-Estate-Dashboard/README.md

 ## Installation
 ### Prerequisites
 - **Docker Desktop:** Ensure Docker Desktop is installed on your machine.
-You can down it [here](https://www.docker.com/products/docker-desktop).
+You can download it [here](https://www.docker.com/products/docker-desktop).
 - **Visual Studio Code:** Ensure Visual Studio Code is installed.
 You can download it [here](https://code.visualstudio.com/).

 ### Steps